-You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 29.
-GWU features a high performing women's basketball team.
+You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 30.
+Because of its affordable net price and excellent instructional programs, George Washington University is a good value, attaining a position of #3 in District of Columbia.
 Ever wish you had a simple way to find out a school's grades in each subject?
 Now you do.
 Take a look at George Washington University's scorecard.

 Cleveland State University is among your top options if you want to study Clinical/Medical Laboratory Science.
 Cleveland, Ohio is an appropriate surrounding for learners who appreciate the fast moving city life.

 University of Cincinnati - Main Campus is a great decision for students pursuing a Clinical/Medical Laboratory Science degree.
+Students who graduate from this program report average early career wages of $54,900 and mid-career wages of $54,900.
 With more than 20,000 students, University of Cincinnati - Main Campus is one of the largest schools in the U.S..